Starlink Satellite Internet Canada: Is It Worth It in 2026?

 Honest Pros and Cons

-- Needs a clear sky view; trees and buildings can cause brief signal drops
+- You need a clear sky view: Trees, buildings, and heavy obstructions can cause drops or slower performance.

 Starlink vs. Other Internet Types